xnayyeon/mps-calculator/README.md

 # MPS Calculator

-This project is a simple web application for calculating the **Motivation Potential Score (MPS)** based on the **Job Characteristics Theory** by Hackman and Oldham (1975, 1980).
+This project is a simple option for calculating the **Motivation Potential Score (MPS)** based on the **Job Characteristics Theory** by Hackman and Oldham (1975, 1980).
 The calculator takes user inputs for five key job characteristics and computes the MPS using the provided formula.
 Additionally, it provides a graphical representation of the score on a gradient bar.

 ## Features